johnzhu/git-workshop/workbook/markdown/27-Filter-Branch.md

 # Filter-Branch
+This chapter was inspired by the Grails repo-splitting script from [Jeff Scott Brown of SpringSource](http://www.springsource.com/people/jbrown).

 ## Pruning out folders from a repo
 `filter-branch` is commonly used on a clone of the repo to split a too-large repo into smaller ones.